“Rhizobium is a soil bacteria that fix nitrogen once it finds a base inside root nodules of legumes”.

 Also Read: Nitrogen Cycle

 Nitrogen – Fixing Bacteria

-Organisms that is responsible for nitrogen fixation belong to the group of prokaryotes.
+Organisms that are responsible for nitrogen fixation belong to the group of prokaryotes.
 Their main function involves the conversion of stable nitrogen gas in the atmosphere to a biologically useful form.
 Nitrogenase is an enzyme complex that reduces dinitrogen to ammonia.

 A huge amount of energy is consumed during the nitrogen fixation and the nitrogenase enzymes are irreversibly inactivated by oxygen.
 Acetylene reduction assay is used to measure the Nitrogenase activity.
 A very less portion of species is capable of carrying out nitrogen fixation.
 That is around two genera of archaea, twenty genera of cyanobacteria and much more.

 A symbolic amount of nitrogen remains after the harvesting of grain even though a much of nitrogen is removed at the time of harvesting.
 It is mainly taken into account when there is no usage of nitrogen fertilizers.
 It is usually seen in less industrialized countries.

 Nitrogen is one of the most supplied plant nutrients as it is one of the common deficiency found in soils.
 Several environmental concerns are raised regarding the supply of nitrogen through the soil.

 Rhizobia infects the roots of the bacteria.
 They are usually found in the soil and after the infection modules are produced in the legume.
 As a result, nitrogen gas is fixed from the atmosphere.
 After this process, the nitrogen is used for the growth in the legume.
 Once legume dies there will be a breakdown of the nodule. as a result, rhizobia is released back to the cell where they can affect a new host.